DataDog/datadog-agent/docs/public/components/creating-components.md

 To note:

-* If your component has only one implementation it should live in the `impl` folder.
+* If your component has only one implementation, it should live in the `impl` folder.
-* If your component don't have a primary implementation but several version you should have no `impl` folder but multiple `impl-<version>` folders.
-For example a component in charge of compressing data will have `impl-zstd` and `impl-zip` but not `impl` folder.
+* If your component don't have a single implementation but several version you should have no `impl` folder but multiple `impl-<version>` folders.
+For example our component has `impl-zstd` and `impl-zip` folders.
-* If your component needs to offer a dummy/empty version it should live in the `impl-none` folder.
+* If your component needs to offer a NOOP version, it should live in the `impl-none` folder.
-* A mock version is mandatory for any component exposing at least one method.
+* A mock version of the component.
+This mock version is used on tests.

 **Go package naming convention**: